colinpaicemq/zWireshark/README.md

 For example
 ![example of a ping to z/OS](https://colinpaiceblog.files.wordpress.com/2024/02/zwireshark-1.jpg?w=999)

+New Function:  Produces a clear text data trace from AT-TLS encrypted sessions.
+See documentation [here](./TCPDATA.md).

+# Network packet trace
 ##  Capturing a trace
 The TCPTRACE modules uses a documented TCPIP interface to collect packet trace data.
 It writes it to a file which can be downloaded and used as input to wireshark.